 An institution's compensation system reflects its values.
 Dickinson College's academic handbook affirms a commitment to "providing a rigorous and exceptional education in the liberal arts" (Chapter 1, page 1).
 Critical to this mission is our capacity to offer competitive salaries to recruit, retain, and support a diverse community of faculty and staff (Strategic Plan 4, 2022).
+Beyond these imperatives, competitive salaries also impact faculty health and productivity.
+Numerous studies confirm the benefits of higher salaries for workplace outcomes, including reduced turnover and increased productivity, while other research shows the positive impacts on well-being and personal health outcomes.
+See Sayre and Conroy (2024) for a thorough review of this literature.

-However, in recent years, higher education has faced a series of disruptive events that have negatively affected faculty compensation at many institutions, including Dickinson.
+In recent years, however, higher education has faced a series of disruptive events that have negatively affected faculty compensation at many institutions, including Dickinson.
 During this period, the College responded in a variety of ways: